Nervaahk/simple-nerual-network/README.md

-# simple-nerual-network
+# simple-neural-network
-A nerual network built from scratch in Numpy to learn fundamentals such as backprogagation.
+A neural network built from scratch in Numpy to learn fundamentals such as backprogagation.
 The goal is to learn a target through sigmoid activation and manual backprogagtion.
 This project helped me understand the math behind neural networks such as backprogation and weight updates and criterion and so on.

 Skills used: